Integrative Biological and Behavioral Sciences

 Immunological Factors

-Research to identify, characterize, and evaluate immune mechanisms, innate and adaptive that influence disease pathogenesis and other health outcomes among populations experiencing health disparities, including but not limited to studies that examine impact of social determinants of health on the immune system, inflammation, and metabolic outcomes.
+Research to identify, characterize, and evaluate immune mechanisms, innate and adaptive that influence disease pathogenesis and other health outcomes, including but not limited to studies that examine impact of social determinants of health on the immune system, inflammation, and metabolic outcomes.

 Program Contact(s): Dr. Rina Das, Dr. Seema Desai, Dr. Olga Herren, Dr. Utibe Bickham-Wright